How I lived, traveled, and worked in Peru for one month, and had the most incredible time.

 I was also able to take two days off with my friend to visit Lake Titicaca, the highest navigable body of water on the border of Peru and Bolivia.
 We took an overnight bus from Cusco to Puno, then took a tour organized by the hostel through the lake.

-We also visited Taquile Island, which has a super traditional and special culture.
+We also visited Isla Taquile, which has a very traditional and special culture.
 Life is very old fashioned here, as the island is so isolated.
 Men and women marry very young, men wear shoes made of old car tires from the mainland, and the locals participate in traditional dances.
 Women mainly weave and take care of the children.
 The local motto is “don’t be lazy.”
 It was such a cool place to visit, with absolutely gorgeous views of the shiny blue lake.

 That evening, we took another overnight bus back to Cusco.
 The buses in Peru are very comfortable, with reclining seats that make overnight journeys much easier.

 The last big adventure I took in Cusco was of course, Machu Picchu.
-I had a five-day trek booked, but I fell a bit ill at the end of my time in Peru.
-I had headaches and my stomach hurt, so I opted to work at the hostel a few more days and just take the train to Machu Picchu instead of trekking in the snow.
+I had a five-day trek booked, but I unfortunately got sick at the end of my time in Peru.
+I felt weak, so I opted to work at the hostel a few more days and just take the train to Machu Picchu instead of trekking in the snow.

 I had to take a collective taxi from Cusco to Ollyatantambo, then catch the train to Aguas Calientes.
 This town is named for its famous natural hot water springs, and it’s a lovely little town to relax in before venturing to Machu Picchu in the morning.